citp/privacy-policy-historical/s/sc/sch/scholarships.com.md

-> *The following text is extracted and transformed from the scholarships.com privacy policy that was archived on 2008-12-16.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20081216155404id_/http%3A//www.scholarships.com/privacypolicy.aspx) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the scholarships.com privacy policy that was archived on 2009-06-27.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20090627135925id_/http%3A//www.scholarships.com/PrivacyPolicy.aspx) for the most accurate reproduction.*

 # Scholarships.com - Privacy Policy

-##  May 2008
+##  February 2009